Traveling with a Baby

 Bathtime?
 If you want to bring a separate infant/toddler bathtub with you, take a look at the Munchkin Inflatable Duck Tub that is recommended for 6-24 months.

-Traveling with a young infant (0-6 months)?
+Traveling with a young infant (0-6 months) in the winter?
 Click here to see some more tips.